Top 10 Frequently Asked Questions on Early Childhood in Texas

 Yes.
 SNAP or TANF household are categorically eligible to receive National School Lunch Program (NSLP) assistance.
 When a household submits a complete application that contains the name of the child, a current SNAP or TANF group number and an adult signature, the determining official must approve the child for free meals.
 No further application information is required.
 Please note that Lone Star Card account numbers are not acceptable SNAP case numbers on the application.
 Be sure to provide a valid SNAP or TANF eligibility number.

 Citation: ARM (Administrator's Reference Manual) for Texas Child Nutrition Programs, Section 4.11-4.12

-If starting a private school, please visit the Texas Private School Accreditation Commission (TEPSAC) website.
+If starting a private school, please visit the Texas Private School Accreditation Commission (TEPSAC) and International Association for Learner Driven Schools (IALDS) website.
 TEPSAC provides a link with guidance for starting a private school in Texas.